Arizona BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Wanting to use BetMGM to make a bet?
-Signing up is easy.
+Wanting to use BetMGM to make a wager?
+Signing up is simple.
 Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will take you through the process.
+Then follow our link, and the BetMGM site or app will take you through the sign-up process.

-Have the urge to put money on one of today's games but aren't sure how to get started?
-We're here to assist you.
-Betting the moneyline, spread, and over/under are a few of the most common ways to place bets.
-A moneyline bet means that you think one of the teams will win the contest.
-Pretty simple.
-If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.
+Looking to place a bet but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+Simple as that!
+And if they do, and you bet $10 on odds of -110, you'd get $19 back.

-Although it can be a little more complicated, betting against the point spread can provide a larger payout in certain circumstances.
+While it can be a bit more complicated, betting against the spread can provide a bigger payout in certain situations.
 If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the wager.
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.

-A simpler way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the end of the game.
-It's that simple.
-As an example, let's say you bet $10 on the over (with odds of -110).
-If you pick correctly, you'd get back $19.
+Looking for an easier way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you think the combined score of both teams at the end of the game will be higher or lower than the set "total."
+That's all there is to it.

 Games in Arizona Today